On Gap-dependent Bounds for Offline Reinforcement Learning: Gap-dependent Lower Bounds

 For any $\lambda\in[0,\frac{1}{3}]$.
 The avaliable action set is $\{a_i\}_{i=1}^A$.
 The only non-zero rewards in this MDP are $r_h(s_g,a)=1$ for $h\geq H+2$ and any $a$.
 The transition probability of $\mathcal{M}_0$ in the first $H+1$ steps is,

-For all the other $(h,s,a)$ tuples not mentioned, $p_h(s,a,s)=1$, $p_h(s,a,s')=0$, where $s'$ is any state other than $s$.\\ Then we construct the MDP family on the basis of $\mathcal{M}_0$.
-For each matrix $\phi\in [A]^{H\times S}$, we define $\mathcal{M}_\phi$ to be the MDP almost the same as $\mathcal{M}_0$ except for that
+For all the other $(h,s,a)$ tuples not mentioned, $p_h(s,a,s)=1$, $p_h(s,a,s')=0$, where $s'$ is any state other than $s$.\\ Then we construct the MDP family $M$ on the basis of $\mathcal{M}_0$.
+For each matrix $\phi\in [1,2]^{H\times S}$, we define $\mathcal{M}_\phi$ to be the MDP almost the same as $\mathcal{M}_0$ except for that

 In other words, we make the action $a_{\Phi_{h,i}}$ the unique optimal action by lifting it's expected reward by $\tau$.
-The behavior policy $\mu$ here is the uniform random policy, which just randomly choose an action at every state in $\{s_i\mid i=1,2,\cdots S\}$ with probability $\frac{1}{A}$, and always choose $a_1$ at $s_g$ and $s_b$.
+The behavior policy $\mu$ chooses $a_1, a_2$ with probability $1/\lambda_1$ respectively and choose $a_3$ with probability $1-2/\lambda_1$ at $\{s_i\mid i=1,2,\cdots S\}$, and always choose $a_1$ at $s_g$ and $s_b$.
 We will prove the following lemmas in Section \ref{sssection: verification of the assumptions} \begin{lemma} For any MDP constructed above and $\mu$, we have both assumptions hold with